NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_VirtualLODF_matrix.md

 The `VirtualLODF` structure retains many of the similarities of the `VirtualPTDF`.
 However, its computation is more complex and requires some additional data.

 Starting from the system data, the `IncidenceMatrix`, `BA_Matrix` and `ABA_Matrix` (with relative LU factorization matrices) are evaluated.
-The `ABA_Matrix` and `BA_Matrix` are used for the computation of the diagonal elements of the `PTDF` matrix, and this vector is stored in the `VirtualLODF` structure together with the other structures abovementioned.
+The `ABA_Matrix` and `BA_Matrix` are used for the computation of the diagonal elements of the `PTDF` matrix, and this vector is stored in the `VirtualLODF` structure together with the other structures mentioned above.

 Once the `VirtualLODF` is initialized, each row of the matrix can be evaluated separately and on user request.
 The algorithmic procedure is the following:
 1. Define the `VirtualPTDF` structure